Variable Annuities vs. Stocks

 The taxation of common stocks is different.
 Outside of retirement plans, common stock investors must pay tax on all capital gains and dividends in the year of distribution.
 This diminishes returns and slows the rate at which wealth accumulates.

-When choosing to implement stocks or annuities into your financial plan, it’s important to consult with a financial professional.
+When choosing to implement stocks or [variable] annuities into your financial plan, it’s important to consult with a financial professional.
 They can help you assess the broader impact beyond just the rate of return.
 Considering the complexities of annuity contracts, the decision can become overwhelming.
 A trusted financial professional can assist you in navigating these nuances to make an informed decision.

 Read More: Annuity Taxation